 Lose Those Pest With Simple Solutions That Really Do Work!

-It is important to have your home checked for pests on a regular basis.
+While high-traffic areas of the house may reveal no issues, inspect the entire structure often.
 If part of your house’s support structure is underground, then your house may be subject to subterranean termites who can eat the area of house that you do not see very often.
-Be sure to have crawl spaces and basements inspected.
+Pay particular attention to your crawl space or basement.

 Remove fallen trees from your yard as soon as possible.
 You can make good use of the branches as well as the trunk by turning them into wood for your fireplace.
 You can sell it, use it, or give it away.
 Don’t just let the stump rot in your yard, though.
 A stump is simply dead wood, which attracts termites.